ffund/tcp-ip-essentials/lab-tcp/error.md

 python3 file-sender.py
 ```

-Once the file transfer is complete, on juliet, run
+Once the file transfer is complete, on juliet, use Ctrl+C to stop the receiver.
+Then run

 ```